sardana-org/sardana/doc/source/users/environment_variable_catalog.rst

 ~~~~~~~~
 *Not mandatory, set by user*

-If true macro logging on, if false or not set macro logging off.
+Enable and disable the macro logging via this boolean environment variable.

 .. _logmacrodir: